oldgregg89/Animal-Shelter-API/Readme.md

 ## Pagination

 This Application programming interface includes pagination which allows the developer to customize and mark up the displayed information of database as they see fit.
-Its currently set at 10 entries per 1 page under the `UrlQuery.cs` file under `Models`.
+Its currently set at 10 entries per 1 page under the `UrlQuery.cs` file under `Models` directory.

 Example below:
 ```